 Themes and Plugins

-The following theme and plugin related information is synced:
+The following information related to themes and plugins is synced:

-- The name of the theme or plugin in use
+- The name of any themes or plugins currently in use.

-- The theme or plugin’s version and capabilities (e.g. featured image, menu locations, and pending updates)
+- The version and capabilities (e.g. featured image, menu locations, and pending updates).

 This enables Jetpack to provide services such as:

-WooCommerce Services use Automattic’s servers and a connection to our partners to enable useful features for your WooCommerce Store.
+WooCommerce Services use Automattic’s servers and a connection to our partners in order to enable useful features for your store.
 Some of these features (such as those relating to tax calculations and shipping) require data from your site to work.

-If you choose to accept payments with Stripe or PayPal, we may share the email address you provide us with whichever service you’ve chosen in order to determine whether or not there’s an existing account, and if one doesn’t exist, to automatically create one.
-Please note that if you use Stripe, Stripe provides us with access to your payments data and account activity.
+If you choose to accept payments with Stripe or PayPal, we may share the email address you provide us with whichever service you’ve chosen in order to determine whether or not there’s an existing account and, if one doesn’t exist, automatically create one.
+Please note that if you use Stripe, they provide us with access to your payments data and account activity.
 We do not store this data.